Trilarion/opensourcegames/entries/hale.md

 - Code language: Java
 - Code license: GPL-2.0

-A turn based RPG with deep tactical combat and character customization.
+A turn-based RPG with deep tactical combat and character customization.
 See also [continuation](https://github.com/Trilarion/hale).

 ## Building